Faiz0developer/Triweb-Learning/README.md

         ✅ Create database 'workshop2' and some tables and implement Crud operations in these tables SELECT and other queries like join,order by, group by.

 ---

+#6: ES6 -> Learn and implement concepts introduce in ES6 JS.
+All concepts of ES6 is putted here in this folder.

+        ✅ Try to reassign the variable declared using const (Constant.js).